Dream denied: Virus dashes Dayton's magical hoops season - WHIZ News

 Canceling, though, was the right decision, with the virus spreading, he said.

-“You don’t what to expect,” the older Mathews said.
-“I guess we have to wait til next year.”
+“You don’t know what to expect,” the older Mathews said.
+“I guess we have to wait till next year.”

 Landers, a Dayton native, lamented on Twitter: “I wish that all of this was just a dream I could wake up from. … wish I could play one more game with my brothers.”
 He added a broken-heart emoji.